martong/rcu_ptr/README.md

 ```
 The read operation of `rcu_ptr` returns a shared_ptr<const T> by value, therefore it is thread safe.
 The `overwrite` operation receives a `const shared_ptr<T>&` which will be the new shared_ptr after the `atomic_compare_exchange` is finished inside.
-The `update` operation receives a lambda which is called whenever an update needs to be done, i.e. it will be called continusly until the update is successful.
+The `update` operation receives a lambda which is called whenever an update needs to be done, i.e. it will be called continuously until the update is successful.
 The lambda receives a `const T&` for the actual contained data.
 Consequently, the update operation needs to do a deep copy if it wants to preserve some elements of the original data.

 ### The Name

-Due to research it has been decided to rename `rcu_ptr` to `rcu_ptr` (reflecting its behaviour (Read-Copy Update) of copying the resource on update internally as in the Linux kernel).
+Due to research it has been decided to rename `versioned_shared_ptr` to `rcu_ptr` (reflecting its behaviour (Read-Copy Update) of copying the resource on update internally as in the Linux kernel instead of
+keeping track explicitly of all the versions generated / available).